LH-90/Tweets_sentiment_analysis/README.md

 A virtual environment is an isolated Python environment that allows you to install packages and manage dependencies specific to your project without affecting other projects or the global Python environment.

 Steps:
+- Make a new directory
-- Open the integrated terminal in VS Code.
+- Open the integrated terminal in VS Code
-- Create the virtual environment `python3 -m venv myenv`
+- Create a virtual environment `python3 -m venv myenv`
 - Activate the virtual environment `source myenv/bin/activate`
+- Create a new directory inside the main directory and import **sentiment_analysis_tweets.ipynb**

 ## Sentiment analysis